-I have been an adjunct lecturer in the art history department at Marist for 28 years having taught a range of courses including Art of the Western World, History of Modern Sculpture, Arts & Values and Museum Studies.
-I have taught the classroom version of The History of Photography for the past 22 years.
+I have been a lecturer in the art history department at Marist for 29 years having taught a range of courses including Art of the Western World, History of Modern Sculpture, Arts & Values and Museum Studies.
+I have taught the classroom and online versions of The History of Photography or the past 24 years.
 I was the one who purposed this course be offered at Marist.
-While many colleges and universities offer history of photography courses today, when this class first started 22 years ago, it was quite a unique feature for the Art Department here at Marist.
-Today there are many history books to choose from; 22 years ago, there was virtually nothing!
+While many colleges and universities offer history of photography courses today, when this class first started 24 years ago, it was quite a unique feature for the Art Department here at Marist.
+Today there are many history books to choose from; 24 years ago there was virtually nothing!

-If you haven't gathered, my specialty is the history of photography and my major research interested include both 19th Century British female photographers and contemporary American photography (1960 - onwards).
-I continue to work on a research project in London and have spent a good amount of time at Marist branch campus in Florence, Italy conducting research at The British Institute which is based in this Renaissance city.
+If you haven't gathered, my specialty is the history of photography and my major research interests include both 19th Century British female photographers and contemporary American photography (1960 - onwards).
+I have spent a good portion of my life at both the Victoria & Albert Museum Library and the British Museum Library (both in London) doing in-depth research.
+I have also spent a good amount of time at the Marist College branch campus in Florence, Italy conducting research at The British Institute which is based in this Renaissance city.
+This summer, I have a study grant to go to The Getty Museum and Research Center in Los Angeles to continue my research.

-We will use the following book that is available at the Marist College Bookstore or online at any one of the many booksellers one may encounter or if you are in to digital versions, this is acceptable as well:
+We will use the following book that is available at the Marist College Bookstore or online at any one of the many booksellers one may encounter, or you can get the digital version is you like:

-Seizing the Light: A Social History of Photography (Third Edition) by Robert Hirsch McGraw Hill;.
+Seizing the Light: A Social History of Photography (Third Edition), by Robert Hirsch McGraw Hill ISBN: 978-1138944251 [paperback]